alifmaulidanar/go-final-project/README.md

 - **Go**: The primary programming language used to build this backend services.
 - **MySQL**: The relational database used for storing application data.
 The project interacts directly with MySQL without using an ORM (Object-Relational Mapping).
 - **Cloudinary**: A cloud-based service for managing and hosting images, used to store product images uploaded by admins.
+- **Git & GitHub**: Version Control System to versioning the project and connect to Railway for deployment.
 - **Railway**: A cloud deployment platform used for hosting and deploying the application.

 ## Libraries and Frameworks Used